 Koko Crater Trail

 I died when I saw this beach for the first time.
 I was actually on the way to a different beach on the bus and passed through many things that were beautiful.
-I wanted to get off and explore them, but I was in one of those moods where you’re super determined to finish whatever you planned.
+I wanted to get off and explore them, but I was in one of those moods where I’m super determined to finish whatever I planned.
 Then, when we passed by here… I ran out of the bus because I couldn’t believe that such beauty existed!

 This area is extremely windy in February but because of that, there were some huge waves- the biggest I’ve ever seen in real life!
 It was unreal (and scary).
 I went as I was hanging out with my family, and we drove the perimeter of the island with many stops along the way.
 If you have more money to spend than me, renting a car for this drive would be so worth it.